Institute of Classical Studies In this section

 Developing a themed issue of BICS

-The subject matter of a themed issue may relate to any area of classical studies broadly defined, including archaeology.
+The subject matter of a themed issue may relate to any area of classical studies broadly defined.

-Editors have the freedom to develop their issues as they wish.
-A themed issue might comprise entirely freshly commissioned papers, for example; it might derive from a research workshop or seminar series which has already taken place, publishing selected and revised papers from those occasions; or it might represent a mix of papers which have already been presented, and others that are specially for the issue.
+Guest Editors have the freedom to develop their issues as they wish.
+A themed issue might comprise entirely freshly commissioned papers, for example or it might derive from a research workshop or seminar series which has already taken place, publishing selected and revised papers from those occasions.
+Alternatively, it might represent a mix of papers which have already been presented, and others that are specially for the issue.

-• The subject area and working title of your issue.
+• The subject area and working title of your proposed issue.

-• Contents: A list of articles to be included in the volume, and their authors, with an indication of whether each has already been approached and/or agreed to contribute and whether a first draft of each paper has been completed.
+• Contents: a list of articles to be included in the volume, and their authors, with an indication of whether each has already been approached and/or agreed to contribute and whether a first draft of each paper has been completed.
 For those papers not yet written, please indicate the likely date of completion of first draft.
 Editors should further specify how they will bring unity and coherence to the issue, and how they expect to solicit, support, and shape individual contributions.
 If the content is derived from a conference or seminar series, please make very clear how the material will be developed for publication; why certain papers have been included; and please identify any papers that have been freshly commissioned for publication.
+Please include an abstract/summary for every article.

 • The make-up of the editorial team, including level of editorial experience.